temporalio/documentation/kb/prometheus-grafana-setup.md

 This article discusses setting up Prometheus and Grafana to view metrics data on Temporal Cluster, Temporal Client, and Temporal Worker performance.

-Each section describes setting up Prometheus and Grafana, with an example on how you can do this in your local docker-compose Temporal Cluster setup and with the Java SDK.
+Each section includes an example on how you can do this in your local docker-compose Temporal Cluster setup and with the Java SDK.
-If you’re following through with implementing the examples, ensure that you have your local docker-compose set up, added your SDK, and have a sample application to work with (you can clone the SDK samples repositories to get started with).
+If you implement the examples, ensure that your local docker-compose is set up, install your SDK, and have a sample application to work with.
+(To get started, you can clone the SDK samples repositories.)

-- See [Run a dev Cluster](/application-development/foundations#docker-compose) for details on how to set up your local Temporal docker-compose.
+- See [Docker Compose](/application-development/foundations#docker-compose) for details on how to set up your local Temporal docker-compose.
-- See [Add your SDK](/application-development/foundations#add-your-sdk) for details on how to add your SDK and get started with samples.
+- See [Install a Temporal SDK](/application-development/foundations#install-a-temporal-sdk) for details on how to install your SDK and get started with samples.
-- Create your own sample from the workshops or tutorials, or [clone an existing sample/or example](/application-development/foundations?lang=java#code-samples).
+- Create your own sample from the workshops or tutorials, or clone an existing [code sample](/application-development/foundations?lang=java#code-samples).

 To set up Prometheus and Grafana:

-1. Setup Prometheus endpoints for your [Cluster](#cluster-metrics-setup) and [SDK metrics](#sdk-metrics-setup).
+1. Set up Prometheus endpoints for your [Cluster metrics](#cluster-metrics-setup) and [SDK metrics](#sdk-metrics-setup).
 2. [Configure Prometheus](#prometheus-configuration) to receive metrics data from your Cluster and SDK Clients.
    Make sure to test whether you are receiving metrics data on your Prometheus endpoint.
-3. [Setup Grafana](#grafana-configuration) to use Prometheus as a datasource.
+3. [Set up Grafana](#grafana-configuration) to use Prometheus as a data source.
 4. Set up your [Grafana dashboard](#grafana-dashboard-setup) with Prometheus queries to display relevant data.

 ## Prometheus setup and configuration